onebeyond/css-pills/docs/pills/everything-is-a-box.md

 ---
 title: Everything is a box
 description: Learn about the CSS Box Model and understand why everything is a box in CSS.
-tags: ['color', 'format']
+tags: ["layout", "box model"]
 head:
   - - meta
-    - property: 'og:image'
+    - property: "og:image"
       content: https://ob-css-pills-og.vercel.app/api/og?title=Everything%20is%20a%20box
   - - meta
-    - name: 'twitter:image'
+    - name: "twitter:image"
       content: https://ob-css-pills-og.vercel.app/api/og?title=Everything%20is%20a%20box
   - - meta
-    - property: 'og:title'
+    - property: "og:title"
-      content: 'What is the Box Model and why it matters'
+      content: "What is the Box Model and why it matters"
   - - meta
-    - property: 'og:description'
+    - property: "og:description"
-      content: 'Learn about the CSS Box Model and understand why everything is a box in CSS.'
+      content: "Learn about the CSS Box Model and understand why everything is a box in CSS."
 ---

 <script setup>
   import PostAuthors from '../.vitepress/components/PostAuthors.vue'
 </script>

 # Everything is a box

 Welcome to the "Everything is a Box" CSS pill- your comprehensive guide to understanding the CSS Box Model and mastering the art of `box-sizing`.
 In this pill, we'll explore the core concepts of the Box Model, learn why it's a crucial aspect of web design, and dive into the world of `box-sizing` values.
 Let's get started and embrace the power of boxes!